bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/3 AC Generators and stuff/stator (generators).md

 #### What is a
 ## Stator (generators)
-*(in these notes we focus on AC generators where the magnetic field is rotating and the current is produced in the stationary compontnet)*

 ### Introduction

-The stator is the stationary part of the [[synchronous generators|alternator]].
-It carries the armature winding in which the voltage is generated.
+The sator is the part that contains the armature winding in which the voltage is generated.
 The output of the alternator is taken form the stator.
 ![[Pasted image 20220204131349.png]]
+Although here the sator is stationary, you can also have it where the sator is the part that rotates.

 ### Winding